ethtop90/solidity_base/docs/introduction-to-smart-contracts.rst

 In Solidity, the calling contract causes a manual exception by default in such situations, so that exceptions "bubble up" the call stack.

-..
-TODO: links

-The called contract (which can be the same as the caller) receives a freshly cleared instance of memory and has access to the call payload - provided in a separate area called the **calldata**.
+The called contract (which can be the same as the caller) receives a freshly cleared instance of memory and has access to the call payload - provided in a separate area called the :ref:`"calldata" <data-location>`.
 After it has finished execution, it can return data to be stored at a location in the caller's memory preallocated by the caller.
 All such calls are fully synchronous.